ber532k/easy-pandoc-templates/README.markdown

 # Known Bugs

 lebenslauf.latex
-: Photo only works if title or author is set.
+: Photo only works if either title or author is set.
+: Labels must not use more lines than content.
+One can use manual linebreaks in content as a workaround.